Lora Krsulich, Goodwin Procter LLP Associate, practices Intellectual Property Litigation

 Lora is currently serving as the membership chair of the Judge Paul R. Michel Intellectual Property Inn of Court.

 Lora is also actively involved in efforts to meet legal service gaps through mentorship and pro bono work.
-Lora enjoys supporting her alma mater, Berkeley Law, and its efforts to support current law students through financial aid and by providing experiential learning opportunities.
+Goodwin has twice named Lora a Most Valuable Mentor for her role counseling junior associates.
+Lora also enjoys supporting her alma mater, Berkeley Law, and its efforts to support current law students through financial aid and by providing experiential learning opportunities.

 Professional Experience

-Prior to law school, Lora was a senior policy advisor for the City of Newark, New Jersey’s award-winning Office of Prisoner Reentry, where she managed federal grants and ensured that all deliverables were on time and on budget.
-Lora also worked as a policy analyst in the Cost-Benefit Analysis Unit of the Vera Institute of Justice, where Lora evaluated the total costs and expected benefits of particular criminal justice interventions.
+Prior to joining Goodwin, Lora built a multidisciplinary background spanning public policy, litigation, and academic leadership.
+Before law school, she served as a senior policy advisor for the City of Newark, New Jersey’s award-winning Office of Prisoner Reentry, where she managed federally funded initiatives and oversaw program strategy, budgeting, and compliance.
+She also worked as a policy analyst in the Cost-Benefit Analysis Unit of the Vera Institute of Justice, evaluating the economic and policy impacts of criminal justice reforms.

 Credentials